Not a god: Taiwan defends health minister amid uptick in COVID cases

 Taiwan’s total case numbers remain extremely small compared with those in many other countries, with only 75 people being treated in hospital.
 It has reported 12 deaths.

-Taiwan stocks have swooned since the start of the week, partly on concerns about the domestic cases, dropping more than 3% on Tuesday morning.
+Taiwan stocks have swooned since the start of the week, partly on concerns about the rise in cases, dropping more than 3% on Tuesday morning.

-The hotel at the centre of the outbreak was evacuated last week and is undergoing a deep clean while those staying there were moved to centralised quarantine centres for tests.
-(Reporting by Ben Blanchard; editing by Richard Pullin)

 Our Standards: The Thomson Reuters Trust Principles.